• Home

 1. 99-100% UV blockage with Polarized lenses – It pays to purchase high-quality sunglasses.

-2. Choose lenses with the correct level of darkness so you can see clearly and are protected.
+2. Choose lenses with the correct level of darkness so you can see clearly and be protected.

 3. The proper level of color balance.
-Rose-colored glasses may look cool but can distort what you see around you.
+Rose-colored glasses may look cool, but they can distort what you see around you.

 4. A frame that fits your face and is comfortable.
 I prefer plastic frames to wire rims for this reason.
 However, Randolph Aviator wire rims are amazingly comfortable and last for years without bending.

-These Burberry Penelope sunglasses are available on Amazon and come in a Beige/Brown gradient.
+These Gucci sunglasses are available on Amazon and come in a Beige/Brown gradient.
 They also come with a cleaning kit.

-I love these Costa Gannet Pillow Sunglasses on Amazon look as well.
-They are Polarized, and come in a shiny black-gray fade/ gray tint, with a cleaning kit, and a 2-year warranty.
+I love these Costa Gannet Pillow Sunglasses on Amazon, they look good as well.
+They are Polarized and come in a shiny black-gray fade/ gray tint, with a cleaning kit, and a 2-year warranty.

 Photo Amazon